ElieBamunoba/dg-lab15-flask-secure-app-elie-bamunoba/README.md

 - `/receive_post_data`: Endpoint to receive and print POST data.
 - `/sample_get_endpoint`: Provides a sample response with a secret from the environment variable.

+## Contact
+For any issues or questions, please contact Elie at eliebamunoba@gmail.com

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.